Ingentive-Limited/AILearningPath/scenario-1-weather-api/README.md

 Congratulations!
 You've completed Scenario 1 and experienced the power of AI-assisted development.
 You're now ready to:

-1. **Experiment further**: Try modifying the generated code and see how KiloCode assists
+1. **Experiment further**: Try modifying the generated code and see how your AI assistant helps
 2. **Move to Scenario 2**: Ready for more complex challenges?
 Try the [Legacy Modernization scenario](../scenario-2-legacy-modernization/)
 3. **Apply to your projects**: Use the techniques learned here in your own development work